diegolramirez/meli_scraper/README.md

     node v12.18.3+
     npm 6.14.8+

-It is possible to run with older versions of `node` and `npm` but is not guaranteed.
-For more information regarding installing `node` and `npm` follow this <a href='https://docs.npmjs.com/downloading-and-installing-node-js-and-npm'>link</a>
+It is possible to run with older versions of `node` and `npm` but it is not guaranteed.
+For more information regarding installing `node` and `npm` follow this <a href='https://docs.npmjs.com/downloading-and-installing-node-js-and-npm'>link</a>.

 ## Install